gristlabs/grist-help/help/functions.md

 False
 ```
 </details>
-<details id="iserr"><summary class="unimplemented">
+<details id="iserr"><summary >
 <code>__ISERR__(value)</code>
 <a class="headerlink" href="#iserr" title="Permanent link">#</a>
 #### ISERR
 </summary>
-Checks whether a value is an error other than an invalid value.
-It isn't implemented in Grist.
+Checks whether a value is an error.
+In other words, it returns true
-To check if a cell had an error, use
+if using `value` directly would raise an exception.

+NOTE: Grist implements this by automatically wrapping the argument to use lazy evaluation.

+A more Pythonic approach to checking for errors is:
 ```
 try:
   ... value ...